rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 # Change format of logs

-Unfortunately, there is no method in loguru that would allow you to simply change the format of the log messages, so to do this, you first need to delete the logger created by import, and then add a new one indicating the format
+Unfortunately, there is no method in loguru that would allow you to simply change the format of the log messages.
+So to do this, you first need to delete the logger created by import, and then add a new one indicating the format.

 ```
 import sys